awsdocs/aws-appconfig-user-guide/doc_source/appconfig-retrieving-the-configuration.md

 Note the following important information\.
 The [StartConfigurationSession](https://docs.aws.amazon.com/appconfig/2019-10-09/APIReference/API_appconfigdata_StartConfigurationSession.html) API should only be called once per application, environment, configuration profile, and client to establish a session with the service\.
 This is typically done in the startup of your application or immediately prior to the first retrieval of a configuration\.
 The `InitialConfigurationToken` and `NextPollConfigurationToken` expire after 24 hours\.
 If a `GetLatestConfiguration` call uses an expired token, the system returns `BadRequestException`\.
+The API action previously used to retrieve configuration data, `GetConfiguration`, is deprecated\.

 ## Retrieving a configuration example<a name="appconfig-retrieving-the-configuration-example"></a>